 Under the Equality Act, all pupils are able to use the toilet that corresponds with the gender they identify with.
 As a starting point the pupil and their parents should be consulted, to ensure that the pupil is happy with any toilet provision.
 This will also apply to changing rooms and will likely differ on a case by case basis depending on the pupil.

 You should also be careful of the label assigned to these facilities, to ensure the pupil does not feel singled out when using them.
-Many schools now adopt gender neutral signage.
+Many schools now adopt gender-neutral signage and simply refer to the facilities as 'toilet'.

 Any formal changes made to a pupil's name or gender should be carried out in accordance with legislation and guidance.
-Regulation 5(1)(a) Education (Pupil Registration) Regulations 2006 (as amended), requires schools to record the full legal name of a pupil in the Admission Register (ie the name that appears on their birth certificate).
+Regulation 5(1)(a) Education (Pupil Registration) Regulations 2006 (as amended) requires schools to record the full legal name of a pupil in the Admission Register.
+This will be the name that appears on the pupil's birth certificate unless this is subsequently changed by deed poll and with the consent of all those with parental responsibility for the child if under the age of 18.
 This is then the name which must be used in all formal documents, applications, reports, examination entries, etc.

-The Unique Pupil Numbers and Unique Learner Numbers will all be linked to a pupil's legal name, but as we have set out below, schools will be able to use preferred names on their system.
+The Unique Pupil Numbers and Unique Learner Numbers will all be linked to a pupil's legal name, but as we have set out below, schools will be able to enter and use the pupil's use preferred names on their internal information systems.

-You should also check the policies of the exam boards at the time of registration of the pupils to ensure that any examination certificates can be issued to reflect the preferred name and gender of the pupil.
+In relation to public examinations you should also check in advance the policies of the exam boards at the time of registration of the pupils to ensure that any examination certificates can be issued to reflect the preferred name and gender of the pupil.

 Informally, teachers should be careful they are using the preferred pronoun and name of the pupil.
 This is important not only for the pupil's transition, but also to protect confidentiality in front of their peers.

 All transgender pupils will have the right to wear the uniform that corresponds with the gender they identify with.
 This can be one of the biggest steps the child may take and children will need to be supported throughout to make this as comfortable as possible.
-This will be on a case by case basis and should be discussed in advance with the pupil and their parents.
+Any request to vary the school's uniform policy will be on a case by case basis and should be discussed in advance with the pupil and their parents.